oabanin/bombay/README.md

 - **Maximum Positions:** The game supports up to two positions by default.
 - **Win Map:** Defines winning combinations for each position.
 - **Computer Position Choices:** The computer can choose from available positions.
+- **Tie:** A tie with two or more selected positions is considered a loss.
+If only one position is selected, the bet is returned to the balance.

 ## Game Deployment